sanvi1855544/sanviapcsp/README.md

 # Test Prep Study

+## Weekly Study Plan

+# Monday
+ - Do Unit 1 Barron's practice MC problems
+ - Correct MC and reflect

+# Tuesday
+ - Do the MC at school
+ - Correct the MC and reflect

+# Wednesday
+ - Do Unit 2 Barron's practice MC problems
+ - Correct MC and reflect

+# Thursday
+ - Do Unit 3 Barron's practice MC problems
+ - Correct MC and reflect

+# Friday
+ - Do Unit 4 Barron's practice MC problems
+ - Correct MC and reflect

 ## 5.1 Notes
 - The way people complete tasks changes to incorporate new computing innovations
 - Not every effect of computing innovation is anticipated in advance